New York City Burn Injuries Attorney

 The outlook for first- and second-degree burns is usually good when the burn is adequately and quickly treated.
 The wounds rarely scar but can result in pigment change where the injury occurred.
 Third- and fourth-degree burns, however, can lead to problems in organs, bones, and deep skin tissues.
 Severe burns can result in the following:

 - Physical therapy

 Severe burns can also have a serious effect on the psychological wellbeing of the person who experienced them.
 Physical injuries and the medical treatments used to care for burns can be extremely traumatizing, as can a person’s sense of self-worth if they find their scarring to be unattractive.
 Not only can it affect a person’s sense of self-esteem, but the accident and resulting burns could cause post-traumatic stress disorder (PTSD) in some individuals.

 Talk to Us About Your Case Today

 If your burns were caused by the actions of a negligent or careless person, you deserve compensation.
 Catastrophic injuries can be costly as they often require extensive medical care, rehabilitation, and lost wages.
 If your burns or scarring prevent you from working a regular job, you could also be reliant on disability payments for the rest of your life.
-Our skilled Brooklyn personal injury attorneys can help.
+Our skilled New York City personal injury attorneys can help.
 The lawyers at Koenigsberg & Associates Law Offices have more than twenty years of legal experience to offer your case.
 Our goal is to help the victims of personal injury get the maximum compensation they need to manage their finances and move on with their lives.
 Let us see what we can do for you and your case.